- Embedded Journal vs UFS Journal

 The embedded journal stores edit logs on each master’s local file system and

 coordinates multiple masters in HA mode to access the logs

 whereas UFS journal stores edit logs in an external shared UFS storage,

-and relies on external Zookeeper for coordination for HA mode.
+and relies on an external Zookeeper for coordination for HA mode.

 To choose between the default Embedded Journal and UFS journal, here are some aspects to consider:

 - External Dependency: Embedded journal does not rely on extra services.
-UFS journal requires an external Zookeeper cluster in HA mode to coordinate who is the leading master writing the journal, and requires on a UFS for persistent storage.
-If UFS and Zookeeper cluster are not readily available and stable, it is recommended to use the embedded journal over UFS journal.
+UFS journal requires an external Zookeeper cluster in HA mode to coordinate who is the leading master writing the journal, and requires a UFS for persistent storage.
+If the UFS and Zookeeper clusters are not readily available and stable, it is recommended to use the embedded journal over the UFS journal.

 - Fault tolerance: